Welcome to Part 5 of a multiple part series on exploring Resin.

 - Add a wee bit of black Castin’ Craft Opaque Pigment into the resin and stir until fully blended.
 Use the Pantone Cheatsheet to explore other color formulas to create.

-- Drizzle over the top of the black Crystal Clay the colorized black resin.
-With a toothpick, go along the edge of the bezel and charm where the Crystal Clay is in contact with the resin.
+- Drizzle over the top of the black Epoxy Clay the colorized black resin.
+With a toothpick, go along the edge of the bezel and charm where the Epoxy Clay is in contact with the resin.
 This is typically where air bubbles will lurk, so by agitating the resin, you will dislodge them.
 Continue to add the colorized resin until it has reached a level that you like.

 - Let the resin cure.
 It will be hard to the touch in 12 hours, but will take 72 hours to be fully cured.